 Importantly, a criminal defense attorney can make sure the accused’s rights are not violated during the criminal process and that they receive the least punishment if they cannot get the petit theft charges totally dismissed for you.

 If you are facing a petit theft charge, or any theft-related criminal charge, call an attorney as soon as possible.
-West Palm Beach petit theft lawyers can defend you against these charges, attempt to find any way to get your charge dismissed, and work hard to help you avoid a conviction.
+A seasoned legal advocate can defend you against these charges, attempt to find any way to get your charge dismissed, and work hard to help you avoid a conviction.
+Call today to protect your rights.